How to tell if it’s your Monitor or GPU that is dying?

 Recommended read: GPU 100% Usage When Idle or Gaming (Good or Bad)

-Troubleshooting steps to confirm the issue
+How to really confirm the issue

 Pro tip: Using MacBook or iPad as Second Monitor for Windows PC